jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 With a Bug Bounty
-Once you have conducted a thorough code security audit or pentest to identify and address a range of vulnerabilities, its crucial to continue this proactive security approach.
+Once you have conducted a thorough code security audit or pentest to identify and address a range of vulnerabilities, it’s crucial to continue this proactive security approach.
 A bug bounty program is a comprehensive and offensive strategy to further cover your bases.
-It incentivizes a broad spectrum of ethical hackers to apply their diverse skills and creativity in rooting out even the most novel and elusive vulnerabilities in your shipped productsensuring robust, multi\-layered security.
+It incentivizes a broad spectrum of ethical hackers to apply their diverse skills and creativity in rooting out even the most novel and elusive vulnerabilities in your shipped products—ensuring robust, multi\-layered security.
 After launching a bug bounty, the median time to receive the first valid report is 20 days.
 Hackers are reporting 13% more critical bugs in 2023, and 15% more high\-severity